top of page

 English version + annot. by Julia Min (2025)

-But two were lagging behind the flight form.
+while two lagged behind the flight V-form.

-So better stay longer in River South spring.
+Best to linger awhile in River South spring.

 For your interest, the western landscape painting genre didn’t emerge as a distinct genre until a few hundred years later, during the Renaissance and peaking in the Industrial Revolution.